ktaylor63/southeast/site/content/news/interior-clears-the-way-for-return-of-whooping-cranes-to-louisiana.md

 tags:
     - Lafayette
     - Louisiana
-updated: 'October 20th, 2016'
+updated: 'January 3rd, 2018'
 ---

-**WASHINGTON, D.C.** — The U. S. Fish and Wildlife Service has cleared the way for the reintroduction of whooping cranes in Louisiana a half century after these endangered birds were last seen in the state, Secretary of the Interior Ken Salazar announced today.
+**Washington, D.C.** — The U. S. Fish and Wildlife Service has cleared the way for the reintroduction of whooping cranes in Louisiana a half century after these endangered birds were last seen in the state, Secretary of the Interior Ken Salazar announced today.

 The Interior Department’s U. S. Fish and Wildlife Service published a regulation designating a potential Louisiana’s population as a non-essential, experimental population under the Endangered Species Act.
 This designation would allow the Service to effectively manage a reintroduced population.
 The reintroduction of whooping cranes to Louisiana could begin later this month.